This is a skill that I’ve used in nearly every job I’ve ever had.

 It’s paid off both in UX and in life.

 This is unconventional, but I thought about it one night as I was falling asleep.
-I'm deeply proud of myself for always listening to my gut throughout my career and as I get further along I realize more of the themes, I didn't know when I first started.
+I’m proud of myself for following my gut throughout my career and as I get further along I realize more of the themes, I didn’t know when I first started.
 One of the themes is listening to people.
-Here's a list of the projects that required me to listen.
+Here’s a list of the projects from old to new that required me to listen.

 Campus Marketing Representative for Universal: